 This category includes all financial liabilities, other than those classified as held for trading.
-The Sub-Fund includes in this category amounts relating to other short-term payables.
+The Sub-Fund includes in this category amounts relating to distribution payable, redemption payable and other short-term payables.

 (ii) Recognition

 The Sub-Fund recognises a financial asset or a financial liability when, and only when, it becomes a party to the contractual provisions of the instrument.